devtanc/Rust-NES-Emulator/README.md

 Documentation for the CPU is included here in this repo in the `6502 CPU` folder.
 Additional documentation can be found on [nesdev.com](http://nesdev.com/6502_cpu.txt)

 The docs for the tests can be found [here](https://www.qmtpro.com/~nes/misc/nestest.txt), and the logs that the cpu should match at any given program step are found [here](https://www.qmtpro.com/~nes/misc/nestest.log).

+Information on the overflow flag logic can be found [here](http://www.righto.com/2012/12/the-6502-overflow-flag-explained.html)